as-shiddiq/cineex/README.md

 ## How to Use?
 ### Installations
-Installation is very easy, just use composer :
+Installation is very easy, after create project with CodeIgniter then just use composer to install:
 ```console
 composer require as-shiddiq/cineex
 ```
-and after everything is installed please create a new file with the name `run` without an extension like `spark` on codeigniter
+next, create a new file with the name `run` without an extension like `spark` on codeigniter
 ```php
 <?php
 define('FCPATH', __DIR__ .
 DIRECTORY_SEPARATOR . 'public' .
 DIRECTORY_SEPARATOR);